Kitware/VTK/Documentation/release/dev/paritioned-dataset-collection-convertor.md

 to representation hierarchical datasets in VTK which is intended to replace `vtkMultiBlockDataSet` and `vtkMultiPieceDataSet`.

-`vtkDataObjectToPartitionedDataSetCollection` is a new filter that lets you convert any dataset into a `vtkPartitionedDataSetCollection` with ease.
+`vtkConvertToPartitionedDataSetCollection` is a new filter that lets you convert any dataset into a `vtkPartitionedDataSetCollection` with ease.
 If input is a vtkMultiBlockDataSet, the hierarchical organization is represented in the `vtkDataAssembly` associated with the generated output.

-`vtkConvertToMultiBlockDataSet` and its parallel counterpart `vtkPConvertToMultiBlockDataSet` are inverse of `vtkDataObjectToPartitionedDataSetCollection` i.e. they can convert a vtkPartitionedDataSetCollection to a `vtkMultiBlockDataSet`.
+`vtkConvertToMultiBlockDataSet` and its parallel counterpart `vtkPConvertToMultiBlockDataSet` are inverse of `vtkConvertToPartitionedDataSetCollection` i.e. they can convert a vtkPartitionedDataSetCollection to a `vtkMultiBlockDataSet`.